ASP.NET MVC Version

 ASP.NET Control Declaration (.aspx)

 protected void Page_Load(object sender, EventArgs e)

 DayPilotCalendar1.DataSource = getData();

-See the DayPilot Tutorial for more details.
+See also the DayPilot Tutorial for a step-by-step setup guide.

 DayPilot Lite 3.0 supports Scheduler ASP.NET control that allows you to display a scheduler for multiple resources side-by-side.

 DayPilot Lite 3.2 supports Gantt Chart ASP.NET control (displaying one task per line).